carlosxc/oro/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 Configuration of Workflow declares all aspects related to specific workflow:

-* basic properties of workflow like name and label
+* basic properties of workflow like name and entity
 * steps and transitions
 * attributes involved in workflow
 * entity that is related to workflow